Mr. Bug Goes to Town: Plot

 Construction begins while everyone is at the wedding of Beetle and Honey; a weight from a surveyor's level that rips through the chapel causes the terrified bugs to flee back to the Lowlands, not realizing their own homes are endangered by the construction crew.
 Hoppity escapes when the construction crew demolishes the wall, freeing the envelope.
 Hoppity comes to Honey's rescue, battles Beetle and his henchmen, and wins.

 Hoppity tells everyone what happened and manages to get the check to Mr. Dickens.
 "We're the Couple in the Castle" becomes a massive hit.
 Meanwhile, Hoppity leads an exodus from the Lowlands to the top of the skyscraper, where he believes the Dickenses have built a new home and invited the bugs to live there.
 They get to the top, which at first appears to be barren, but the young bugs discover the Dickenses have built a new penthouse with a "Garden of Paradise" just as Hoppity had described.
 Honey and the rest of the Lowlanders live there happily ever after in their new home.
-And as Ambrose looks over the edge, he remarks, "Look at all the human ones down there.
+As Ambrose looks over the edge, he remarks, "Look at all the human ones down there.
 They look just like a lot of little bugs!"